UWCS/rs118/src/chip8.md

 This instruction has one operand, `nnn`, a 12-bit address that should be pushed onto the stack.
 Rust doesn't have a 12-bit number type, so pick another type accordingly and include checks/wrapping to make sure that the value remains within 12 bits.
 The program counter should simply be set to the value of the operand.

-### Task 3.3: 6xnn (set register Vx)
+### Task 3.3: 6xkk (set register Vx)

 CHIP-8 has 16 general purpose 8-bit registers, numbered `V0` to `VF`. `VF` is often used for special flags from some operations.
-This instruction has two operands, `x`, the register, and `nn`, a byte.
+This instruction has two operands, `x`, the register, and `kk`, a byte.
 The byte should be put in the register.
 Easy.

-### Task 3.4: 7xnn (add to register Vx)
+### Task 3.4: 7xkk (add to register Vx)

-Add the value `nn` to the value in the register `Vx`.
+Add the value `kk` to the value in the register `Vx`.
 This instruction may overflow (causing a panic), so make sure to handle overflow/wrapping correctly.

 [**Hint**](https://doc.rust-lang.org/std/primitive.u8.html#method.wrapping_add)